2025 Taiwan Lantern Festival: Pingxi, Taipei, Taoyuan & Other Events

 Festival of Lights and Peace at Foguangshan

-• Taitung Lantern Festival 2024: Dec.
-11 to Feb.
-25 at Railway Art Village (鐵道藝術村).
+• Taitung Lantern Festival 2025: Taitung will have a polar-themed Christmas and lantern festival display at Railway Art Village (鐵道藝術村) from Oct.
+25 to Feb.
+16. See more info here.
 Taitung also has the Bombing of Master Dan event on the same night as the Lantern Festival.

 Some traditional Taiwanese lanterns on display at night, including ones shaped like people and like the word LOVE